-A Water Master Plan for HoKua Place and HoKua Farm Lots (formerly known as Kapa'a Highlands) has been approved, in concept, by submitted to the County Department of Water DOW (Exhibit D) for approval.
+The Petitioner has submitted a Water Master Plan for HoKua Place and HoKua Farm Lots to the DOW (Exhibit D) for review and approval.

-HoKua Place has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks and existing water system or operated privately.
+HoKua Place has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks and existing water system or be operated privately.
 HoKua Place is committed to working with the DOW on pertinent water issues during the design and development phase.